|Birth: ||Sep. 28, 1867|

 His railroad career covered a period of more than fifty-six years, during which time he rose from a place as helper to a smaller-town station agent to the presidency and later vice chairmanship of the Union Pacific.
 In the interim he held various executive posts on half a dozen railroads which operated in thirty-nine of the forty-eight states of the Union.

 Mr Gray was born in Princeton, Ark, on Sept 28, 1867, the son of the late Colonel Oliver C Gray, educator an Confederate veteran, and of the late Mrs Virginia Davis Gray.
-When he completed his course in the preparatory department of the University of Arkansas, Fayetteville, where his father was a professor of mathematics [mother had "chair" of what became art department].
+When he completed his course in the preparatory department of the University of Arkansas, Fayetteville, where his father was a professor of mathematics.
 Mr Gray, although only 15 years old, was ready to enter the university.
 However, members of the faculty, asserting that he was "six feet tall and thin as two clapboards nailed together." suggested he remain out of school for a time.
-[1929, universirty bestowed an Honorary Degree of LL D to him, as had three other like institutions]
+[1929, university bestowed an Honorary Degree of LL D to him, as had three other like institutions]

 Four years after he joined the railroad force he was commercial agent and district freight agent for the "Frisco" [Wichita, KS].
 When he was 30 years old he was division superintendent [Neodesha, KS].
-[Was in Carthage, Missouri from 1890, where his wife's brother was married in 1892 and Richard Taaffe was local Agent, until about 1897.]
 In 1900 he became superintendent of transportation and general manager, [Monett, MO], and 1909 he was named senior vice president[St Louis, MO].

 For eight months he served as general manager of the Chicago & Eastern Illinois and in 1911 he was picked by James J Hill management to become president of the Spokane, Portland & Seattle Railroad and the Oregon Electric line.
 In 1912 he took the post of president of Great Northern and in March 1914 he came East to assume the presidency of the Western Maryland.